allthingsclowd/Googlesheets_Asana_Function/README.md

 ## 3. Google Sheets UI script to retrieve custom fields of interest from a portfolio of projects in Asana
 file - `retrieve_custom_fields_from_projects.gs`

+## 4. Script to read in portfolio data and product a formatted Summary & PIE Chart
+file - `Eligible_Accounts_AllInOne.gs`